Soundtrack SDK | Docs

 Error codes explanation

-By calling splayer_get_troubles() you are able to retrieve a list of SYB internal errors.
+By calling splayer_get_troubles() you are able to retrieve a list of Soundtrack internal errors.
 See the example code to know how to do it.
 These error codes can vary between Splayer versions, but this list is updated whenever a new version is released with changes to them.

 Here follows a brief explanation of the current possible errors: